anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * General Areas of Consideration:
      1. Can storage support Virtual Machine (RA-1) & Container (RA-2) Hosting cases from single instance?
 Noting that if you wish to have single storage instance providing storage across multiple clusters / availability zones within the same data-centre then this needs to be factored into the underlay network design.
      2. Can the storage system support Live Migration / Multi-Attach within and across Availability Zones (applicable to Virtual Machine hosting (RA-1)) and how does the Cloud Infrastructure solution support migration of Virtual Machines between availability zones in general?
-     3. Can the storage system support the full range of Shared File Storage use cases: including the ability to control how network exposed Share File Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally.
+     3. Can the storage system support the full range of Shared File Storage use cases: including the ability to control how network exposed Share File Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally?
-     4. Can the storage system support alternate performance tiers to allow tenant selection of best Cost/Performance option.
+     4. Can the storage system support alternate performance tiers to allow tenant selection of best Cost/Performance option?
   * Specific Areas of Consideration:
     1. Dedicated Software Defined Storage:
       * Need to establish the physical disk data layout / encoding scheme choice, options could be: replication / mirroring of data across multiple storage hosts or CRC-based redundancy management encoding (such as "erasure encoding").
 This typically has performance / cost implications as replication has a lower performance impact, but consumes larger number of physical disks.
 If using replication then increasing the number of replicas provide greater data loss prevention, but consumes more disk system backend network bandwidth, with bandwidth need proportional to number of replicas.
       * In general with Software Defined Storage solution it is not desirable to use hardware RAID controllers, as this impacts the scope of recovery on failure as the failed device replacement can only be managed within the RAID volume that disk is part of.
 With Software Defined Storage failure recovering can be managed within the host that the disk failed in, but also across phyiscal storage hosts.
-      * Can storage be consumed optimally irrespective of whether this is at Control, Management or Tenant / User Plane.
+      * Can storage be consumed optimally irrespective of whether this is at Control, Management or Tenant / User Plane?
 Example is iSCSI / NFS, which while available and providing a common technical capability, it does not provide best performance that can be achieved.
 This is best achieved using provided OS layer driver that matches the particular software defined storage implementation (example is using RADOS driver in Ceph case vs. Ceph ability to expose iSCSI).
     2. Dedicated Software Defined Storage:
       * Macro choice is made based on vendor / model selection and configuration choices available
     3. Traditional SAN: